-The peer support workers are a part of the Adult and Youth Community clinical teams in Bendigo.
-A key part of their work is focused on supporting people who have recently been in hospital so as to provide additional support at this time.
+The PSWs work within the Adult and Youth Community clinical teams in Bendigo and the regions.

+A key part of their work is focused on supporting people who have recently been in hospital, to provide additional support at this time.

-Tobacco Treatment Specialist Nurse
+Alcohol, Tobacco and other Drug Specialist Nurse